-The awning's primary function is sun protection.
-It is not water proof, therefore, roll up your awning in case of rain, wind, or snow.
+The awning's primary function is sun protection, therefore, roll up your awning in case of heavy rain, wind, or snow.

 Clear tape is placed between the exterior skin and the awning fabric to prevent the awning fabric from rubbing on the coating, thus wearing through it.
 Inspect the tape every year or after a long trip.
 Have it replaced if it begins to wear thin.